Lagishetti-Venkatesh/flipkart_raw_scrapping_2/README.md

 ## Flipkart Product Review Scraping
 It is a Project to Scrap the particular product Data from Flipkart website.

 Here the collected data is pushed into mongo DB cloud.
-If the Product exists in Mongo Db cloud then it can be retrieve data if not the data is scraped automatically from Flipkart web site with newly entered Product name
+If the Product already exists in Mongo Db cloud then it can be retrieved.

+if not the data is scraped automatically from Flipkart web site with newly entered Product name

 ## Application link